Point-to-line last passage percolation and the invariant measure of a system of reflecting Brownian motions: Introduction

 Another motivation for this reflected system is provided by queueing theory: reflected Brownian motions have been considered as a model for \emph{tandem queues} in heavy traffic and the invariant measures have been studied extensively both analytically and numerically \cite{budhijara_lee, dieker2009, dupuis_williams, glynn_whitt, harrison1987, oconnell_yor}.
 It is known from \cite{harrison1987} that the invariant measure has an explicit product form when a skew symmetry condition for the angles of reflection holds and it is known from \cite{dieker2009} that the invariant measure can be expressed as a sum of exponential random variables if a weaker relation between the angles holds.
 In our case, the presence of a wall, which has a natural queueing interpretation as a deterministic arrival process, ensures that the skew symmetry condition fails; nonetheless Theorem \ref{equality_law} describes the non-reversible invariant measure and we give an explicit formula for its density in Section \ref{brownian_queues}.

 A further classical result from probability theory that we consider is Dufresne's identity.
-Let $\mu > 0$, let $B^{(-\mu)}$ be a Brownian motion with drift $-\mu$ and let $\gamma^{-1}(\mu/2)$ denote an inverse gamma random variable with parameter $\mu/2$.
+Let $\mu > 0$, let $B^{(-\mu)}$ be a Brownian motion with drift $-\mu$ and let $\gamma^{-1}(\mu)$ denote an inverse gamma random variable with shape parameter $\mu$ and rate $1$.
 Then Dufresne's identity is an equality in law,

 which has been studied in mathematical finance and diffusion in a random environment (see \cite{matsumoto_yor, yor} and the references within).
 This is a positive temperature version of the fact that the all-time supremum of Brownian motion with negative drift has an exponential distribution and suggests the following positive temperature version of Theorem \ref{sup_lpp}.